Right-wing extremists take to social media to celebrate Trump’s ‘stand by’ comment

 Trump sounded similar themes in the debate, urging his supporters to monitor polling places for supposed acts of fraud.
 Later, the Trump campaign ran advertising encouraging people to become poll workers.

 “The Proud Boys were quick to react to the president’s remarks.
-They heard them as a call to action, and rapidly created ‘standing by’ memes designed to help mobilization in the group,” said Joseph Carter, program manager at Graphika, a network analysis firm.
+They heard them as a call to action and rapidly created ‘standing by’ memes designed to help mobilization in the group,” said Joseph Carter, program manager at Graphika, a network analysis firm.

-The hashtag #whitesupremacy trended on Twitter on Tuesday night in the United States, among accounts on both the left and the right.
-That included the Trump campaign and right-wing influencers such as Candace Owens, as well as left-leaning actress Kerry Washington, tweeting in response to Trump’s comments, according to the research by disinformation researchers at the University of Washington Center for an Informed Public.
+The hashtag #WhiteSupremacy trended on Twitter on Tuesday night in the United States, among accounts on both the left and the right.
+That included the Trump campaign and right-wing influencers such as Candace Owens, as well as left-leaning actress Kerry Washington, tweeting in response to Trump’s comments, according to disinformation researchers at the University of Washington’s Center for an Informed Public.

-“Talking points about white supremacy developed among influencers on both sides of the Twitter spectrum,” said Kate Starbird, associate professor in the Department of Human Centered Design and Engineering at the University of Washington.
+“Talking points about white supremacy developed among influencers on both sides of the Twitter spectrum,” said Kate Starbird, associate professor in the department of human-centered design and engineering at the University of Washington.

 The Proud Boys were founded in 2016 by Vice Media co-founder Gavin McInnes, who has since distanced himself from the group.
 They say they are a “fraternal group spreading an ‘anti-political correctness’ and ‘anti-white guilt’ agenda,” according to the Southern Poverty Law Center.
 The group is suing the Southern Poverty Law Center over the characterization.

-The group has been involved in a large neo-Nazi rally in Chartlottesville, Va., in 2017, in the reopen protests demonstrating against coronavirus lockdowns earlier this year, as well recent protests in Portland, Ore.
+The group has been involved in a large neo-Nazi rally in Chartlottesville in 2017, in the reopen protests demonstrating against coronavirus lockdowns earlier this year and recent protests in Portland, Ore.
 Facebook has banned the group as a hate group.

 “Acknowledgment from the top sets the pretense for increased white vigilantism,” said Joan Donovan, director of the Technology and Social Change Research Project at Harvard’s Shorenstein Center.
 “This is a group that has organized street brawls using social media, has targeted people in their homes, and now believes their crusade against protesters is legitimate.”